odoo/documentation/content/developer/howtos/website_themes/layout.rst

      - Adds the XPath content after the targeted node.
    * - attributes
      - Adds the XPath content inside an attribute.
+   * - move
+     - Moves the selected element.
+To be used inside another XPath to define where the element is moved.

 .. example::
    This XPath adds a `<div>` before the `<nav>` that is a direct child of the `<header>`.